eshanOnila/_TOZED_PASSWORDS/README.md

 It is **important** to note that the device tested had *firmware (version 1.23)* which was observed to block test user access if the device was in user mode, based on the file present in device.
 Given that most operators' firmware is not updated and assuming every TOZED device has the same `tozed_param - config ver.
 S12U-SC001-v3.26UP`  file, there is a chance that the generated passwords could work on other devices.

-Also the tozed_param file had checksum file that had 16 bit hash.

 ## Again, This case study was done solely out of curiosity and for the joy of discovery.
 No commercial interest or illegal actions are being promoted.